RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 ---
 #### **EC2**
 - User data
-	- User data is a script or file that by default:
+	- User data is a script or file that **by default**:
 		- runs as root user
 		- and runs only on first boot when launching an instance

-		- specifies what to do when an instance is first launched (download package, updates), and CAN BE configured to run each time a instance is launched.
+	- My definition - specifies what to do when an instance is first launched (download package, updates), and CAN BE configured to run each time a instance is launched.